siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/410-2025-03-04-handling-network-requests-with-retrofit-and-compose-in-jetpack-compose.md

 ---
 In the ever-evolving world of Android development, Jetpack Compose has emerged as a modern toolkit for building native UIs.
 It simplifies and accelerates UI development on Android with a declarative approach, allowing developers to create dynamic and responsive interfaces with less code.
 However, building a modern app often involves more than just creating a beautiful UI.
 Most apps need to interact with backend services, fetch data, and display it to the user.
 This is where Retrofit, a popular HTTP client for Android, comes into play.

-In this blog post, we’ll explore how to handle network requests using Retrofit in a Jetpack Compose application.
+In this article, we’ll explore how to handle network requests using Retrofit in a Jetpack Compose application.
 We’ll cover the basics of Retrofit, how to integrate it with Compose, and best practices for managing network states and displaying data in a Compose UI.

 ---